fmor5954/MobilePay-PoS-v10/docs/payment_flows.md

 Of all the ways a payment flow can fail, there are some error scenarios related to initiating payment flows that the client needs to focus on.
 The following sections describes how to handle payment-in-progress errors and how to handle payments hanging in the *Reserved* state.

 ### Payment in progress error handling
 In the case of an unexpected restart of the client where the payment flow cannot be continued it might be necessary to cancel the active payment since there can be only one active payment on a PoS.
-If the ``paymentId`` of the active payment is lost it can be retrieved by calling ``GET /v10/payments`` using the ``posId`` and setting the *active* boolean to true.
+If the ``paymentId`` of the active payment is lost it can be retrieved by calling ``GET /v10/payments`` using the ``posId`` and ``orderId``.
 When the ``paymentId`` is retrieved the payment can be cancelled and the PoS is now ready for a new payment flow.
 A sequence diagram showing how to handle a payment-in-progress error is shown below.
 [![](assets/images/initiate_payment_error_active_payment.png)](assets/images/initiate_payment_error_active_payment.png)

 ### Hanging payments in reserved state